Ecclesiastes 3:1 To everything there is a season, and a time to every purpose under the heaven. KJV

 The funeral service will be live-streamed -Jolley Memorial Chapel PA, FACEBOOK page: http://www.facebook.com/jmcfc.live/ (Please copy address into browser)

-To send flowers to the family or plant a tree in memory of Rev. William Alexander Purnell Jr., please visit our floral store.
+To send flowers to Rev. William Alexander Purnell Jr.'s family, please visit our floral store.